Table of Contents

 The apostle Paul in his first letter to the Corinthian Church declared, “And now abide faith, hope, love, these three; but the greatest of these is love” (1 Corinthians 13:13).
-Love is the greatest simply because it describes the very essence of God (1 John 4:8).
-God is the only source of love.
-And all who are sons of God will manifest the love that comes from their Father.
+This divine virtue is the greatest simply because it describes the very essence of God (1 John 4:8).
+God is the only source of charity.
+And all who are His sons will manifest the charity that comes from their Father.

 The apostle John wrote, “Beloved, let us love one another, for love is of God; and everyone who loves is born of God and knows God.
 He who does not love does not know God, for God is love…And we have known and believed the love that God has for us.
 God is love, and he who abides in love abides in God, and God in him” (1 John 4:7, 8, 16).